apache/cassandra-java-driver/manual/statements/built/README.md

                 .from("test", "test");
 ```

-You can also cast the value of the given column to another type by using the `cast`
+You can also cast the value of the given column to another type by using the `cast` function,
-function,
 [specifying](https://docs.datastax.com/en/drivers/java/3.5/com/datastax/driver/core/querybuilder/QueryBuilder.html#cast-java.lang.Object-com.datastax.driver.core.DataType-)
-the column for which it should be performed & to what type it should be casted.
+the column for which it should be performed, and to what type it should be casted.

 #### Specifying conditions

-Selection of data rarely happen on the whole table - in most cases, people are interested
+Selection of data rarely happen on the whole table--in most cases, people are interested
-for particular rows, located in one or several partitions.
+in particular rows, located in one or several partitions.
 Conditions are specified by
 using the `where` call, like this:

 ```java